Alvin Garrett: Professional career

-Garrett was selected in the ninth round of the 1979 NFL draft by the San Diego Chargers.
+Garrett was selected 237th overall in the ninth round of the 1979 NFL draft by the San Diego Chargers.
 He played with the New York Giants from 1980 until November 1981, when he was cut near the end of the season and signed with Washington.

 Garrett is best known for replacing injured starter Art Monk in the 1982 NFL playoffs.
 Although he only caught one pass during the regular season, he caught 13 passes for 231 yards and four touchdowns in Washington's three playoff games.
 Then in Washington's 27–17 win in Super Bowl XVII, Garrett caught two passes for 13 yards and another touchdown.
-He also ripped off a 44-yard run on a reverse play during the third quarter, setting a field goal by kicker Mark Moseley.
+He also ripped off a 44-yard run on a reverse play during the third quarter, setting up a field goal by kicker Mark Moseley.
 At the time, it was the longest run by a receiver in Super Bowl history.

 Garrett's best season came in 1983 with the Redskins when he played in fifteen games, catching 25 receptions for 332 yards and one touchdown.
 He went on to catch a pass for 17 yards and gain 100 yards returning kickoffs in Super Bowl XVIII.

 Garrett finished his five-season NFL career with 32 receptions for 412 yards and two touchdowns, 43 punt returns for 334 yards, and 50 kickoff returns for 1,013 yards in 55 games.